Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QFormBuilder-c.rst

 * :sip:ref:`~PyQt6.QtDesigner.QFormBuilder.customWidgets` returns a list of interfaces to plugins that can be used to create new instances of registered custom widgets.

-The :sip:ref:`~PyQt6.QtDesigner.QFormBuilder` class is typically used by custom components and applications that embed *Qt Designer*.
+The :sip:ref:`~PyQt6.QtDesigner.QFormBuilder` class is typically used by custom components and applications that embed Qt Widgets Designer.
 Standalone applications that need to dynamically generate user interfaces at run-time use the QUiLoader class, found in the QtUiTools module.

 .. seealso:: :sip:ref:`~PyQt6.QtDesigner.QAbstractFormBuilder`.